ttrssreal/Chat-App/README.md

-Chat-App is a school project written in Nodejs
-It uses Express and EJS
+Chat-App is a school project written in Nodejs.
+It uses Express and EJS for the backend and templating language respectively.

 You can also build an image and run it in a docker container for fun if you want.